shack15/embeddings/README.rst

 -----

 Upon first use, the embeddings are first downloaded to disk in the form of a SQLite database.
-This may take a long time for large embeddings such as GloVe.
+This may take a long time for large embeddings such as GloVe, BGE, and MiniLM.
 Further usage of the embeddings are directly queried against the database.
 Embedding databases are stored in the ``$EMBEDDINGS_ROOT`` directory (defaults to ``~/.embeddings``).
 Note that this location is probably **undesirable** if your home directory is on NFS, as it would slow down database queries significantly.

 .. code-block:: python

-    from embeddings import GloveEmbedding, FastTextEmbedding, KazumaCharEmbedding, ConcatEmbedding
+    from embeddings import GloveEmbedding, FastTextEmbedding, KazumaCharEmbedding, ConcatEmbedding, BGEEmbedding, MiniLMEmbedding

     g = GloveEmbedding('common_crawl_840', d_emb=300, show_progress=True)
     f = FastTextEmbedding()
     k = KazumaCharEmbedding()
+    b = BGEEmbedding()
+    m = MiniLMEmbedding()
-    c = ConcatEmbedding([g, f, k])
-    for w in ['canada', 'vancouver', 'toronto']:
+    c = ConcatEmbedding([g, f, k, b, m]) for w in ['canada', 'vancouver', 'toronto']:
         print('embedding {}'.format(w))
         print(g.emb(w))
         print(f.emb(w))
         print(k.emb(w))
+        print(b.emb(w))
+        print(m.emb(w))
         print(c.emb(w))

 Docker
 ------

-If you use Docker, an image prepopulated with the Common Crawl 840 GloVe embeddings and Kazuma Hashimoto's character ngram embeddings is available at `vzhong/embeddings <https://hub.docker.com/r/vzhong/embeddings>`_.
+If you use Docker, an image prepopulated with the Common Crawl 840 GloVe embeddings, Kazuma Hashimoto's character ngram embeddings, BGE and MiniLM embeddings is available at `vzhong/embeddings <https://hub.docker.com/r/vzhong/embeddings>`_.
 To mount volumes from this container, set ``$EMBEDDINGS_ROOT`` in your container to ``/opt/embeddings``.

 For example: